Live notebook

 <EBSD, title: Calibration patterns, dimensions: (9|480, 480)>

-Get information read with NORDIF calibration patterns
+Get information read from the NORDIF settings file

 [3]: